Fitz Houston

-Fitz Houston aka Fitzhugh G. Houston (born June 9, 1953) is an African-American actor, musician, author and pastor.
+Fitz Houston aka Fitzhugh G. Houston (born June 9, 1953) is an American actor, musician, author and pastor.
 As an actor, he played the part of Principal Gordon in Sister, Sister.
 He appeared in an episode of Sugar and Spice, also The Reverse Peephole, which was an episode of Seinfield and Trust No 1 which was an episode of The X-Files.

 Acting career

 1970s to 1980s

 One of Houston's earliest film roles was in the 1979 film Disco Godfather which was directed by J Robert Wagoner and starred Rudy Ray Moore.
 He appeared in a couple of episodes of Knight Rider in 1982 and 1983.
 One of the roles was as an assembly speaker.
 He played the part of Det.
 Gilbert in the 1986 slasher film Sorority House Massacre which was directed by Carol Frank and produced by Roger Corman.
 Houston appeared in the 1988 film Night of the Kickfighters which was directed by Buddy Reyes and starred Adam West.
 This was a film about a group of martial artists who take on a terrorist group who are holding a secret weapon.
 Houston's character Socrates was part of a team that included a gadget man Bomber (played by Michelangelo Kowalski), Clea a computer expert (played by Phyllis Doyle), and Aldo a stage musician (played by Philip Dore).